 - People who are always running late or misplacing things.

-- People who overspend or need to be more disciplined with money.
+- Those who overspend or need to be more disciplined with money.

-- People who want to change hoarding habits in incremental ways (I share some tips below).
+- People who want to change hoarding habits.

 - People who suffer from anxiety, have sleep problems or any type of mental health concern.